a-thread/HTML-Generator/README.md

 ### Description

-**HTML Generator** is a Node.js command-line application built using Test Driven Technology.
-This application uses prompts in the command-line to create an HTML file that displays a nicely formatted team roster based on the information provided by the user.
+**HTML Generator** is a ommand-line application built using Test Driven Technology.
+This application utilizes prompts in the command-line to create an HTML file that displays a nicely formatted team roster based on the information provided by the user.

 ---